sebnyberg/pyspark-sql-flight-rules/README.md

 member_pages.withColumn('quoted_biography', wrap_in_quotes(member_pages['biography']))
 ```

-### UDF: Add or change a column using an imported function
+### UDF: add or change a column using an imported function

 **IMPORTANT**: importing external functions will not work unless you first add the Python file to the SparkContext.
 Failing to do so will result in an ambiguous error.